To enrol in the Authorized Paid Representatives’ Portal (APR Portal):

 While your enrolment application is in process, you will only be able to view the documents you submitted with your enrolment request.

-You will receive an email titled “CIC Portal Enrolment Status” from firstname.lastname@example.org informing you whether your enrolment is approved, refused, or in need of additional documents.
+You will receive an email titled “IRCC Portal Enrolment Status” from firstname.lastname@example.org informing you whether your enrolment is approved, refused, or in need of additional documents.

 Make sure email@example.com is on your safe sender list so it is not sent to your junk e-mail or deleted items folder.

-You can also see all messages sent to you in the APR Portal account messages section on the APR Portal welcome page.
+You can also see all messages sent to you in the IRCC Portal account messages section on the Portal welcome page.

 If your enrolment is approved